Skip to content

 Quarterly Sentinel Oversight

 Once stabilized, the building enters a structured quarterly inspection program.
-Sentinel monitors building systems, tracks deterioration patterns, and provides clear documentation that supports council decision-making, preventative planning, and insurance discussions.
+Sentinel monitors building systems, tracks deterioration patterns, and provides clear photo-documented reporting that supports informed decision-making, preventative planning, and insurance conversations.

 04